OpShin/opshin/README.md

 </div>

+> You are building what you want.
+Why not also build **how** you want?

-This is an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.
+This is an implementation of smart contracts for Cardano which are written in a strict subset of valid Python.
 The general philosophy of this project is to write a compiler that ensure the following: